 In today’s grab-and-go world, it can be difficult to find a quick snack or meal replacement that is also vegan-friendly, because most protein or power bars rely on whey protein bases derived from cow’s milk.
 In honor of all the vegan athletes and runners out there, we’ve compiled a list of readily available options that utilize other protein sources, such as soy, rice, and pea protein.
 These selections are not only tasty but also pack tons of protein and other vital nutrients necessary for peak athletic performance.

 Each bar contains no more than nine “whole food” ingredients, including fruits, nuts, and spices.
 Also, no sugar is added.
 There are a number of flavors that are vegan-friendly, including the absolutely delicious Peanut Butter Chocolate Chip.
-(6g protein, 220 calories)
+(6-11g protein, 220 calories)

-10. DIY Bonus: If you’re concerned about where your ingredients come from or want a fun and easy project for the kitchen, try this recipe for your own vegan snack bars.
+If you’re concerned about where your ingredients come from or want a fun and easy project for the kitchen, try this recipe for your own vegan protein bars.
 It’s sure to be even more satisfying since you will have had a hand in its creation.
 Plus, you’ll be able to tweak it to fit your taste buds just perfectly!

-While you’re testing out all these scrumptious new vegan options, be sure to sign up for the 2014 PETA Pack and put your newfound energy and strength to good use!
+While you’re testing out all these scrumptious new vegan options, be sure to join the Action Team and put your newfound energy and strength to good use!